 18. Use Twitter Spaces

 And since I mentioned many media tools Twitter offers, let's talk about Twitter Spaces.
 Right now this feature is available to anyone with 400+ followers — and you can use it to get more.
-Just like with Twitter Chats, join interesting Spaces and talk to people.
+Just like with Twitter Chats, join interesting Spaces and have conversations with people.
 Be friendly and give good advice — and people will follow.
 We wrote a comprehensive guide on how to use Twitter Spaces full of tricks and hacks, so check it out if you haven't already!

 I briefly touched on influencer marketing when I was talking about Twitter chats already, but it's not the only way to collaborate with influencers.
 You can launch an influencer marketing campaign, tag each other in tweets, cross-promote your content, and more.

-To find Twitter influencers in your niche, use Awario.
+Using Awario app makes Twitter influencers in your niche easily searchable.
 The tool has a dedicated Influencers report that ranks all the influencers in your niche by popularity and how relevant they are to your brand.
 Learn more about discovering Twitter influencers with Awario in our article.

 20. Live tweet an event

 One of Twitter's main use cases is live-tweeting.
-Twitter users love to discuss current events and live tweet them using a specific hashtag.
+Every Twitter follower loves to discuss current events and live tweet them using a specific hashtag.
 Joining them can give you tons of exposure and potential followers.